makkus/freckles/README.rst

 ``freckecute``
 ==============

 Basically a wrapper around Ansible_, making it easier to get started writing and executing task lists ('playbooks') locally.
-It also allows you to write short scriptlets ('*frecklecutables*'), which, by the way, can be command-line applications themselves.
+It also allows you to write short scriptlets ('*frecklecutables*'), which can be command-line applications themselves.
 As *freckles* is built ontop of *Ansible*, `all Ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_, as well as `all roles on Ansible galaxy <https://galaxy.ansible.com>`_ can be used as building blocks for a *frecklecutable*.

 *frecklecute* comes with a few default *frecklecutables*, for example one that lets you execute any arbitrary Ansible module or role directly (called `'ansible-task' <https://github.com/makkus/freckles/blob/master/freckles/external/frecklecutables/ansible-task>`_).
 This is what it looks like to ensure a folder exists, using *frecklecute* (including '`inaugurating <inaugurate_>`_'/bootstrapping *frecklecute* itself):